FlatlinerDOA/OpenQ/README.md

 A message in SimpleQ can have any content you like as long as it adheres to the following constraints.

 - The message MUST be valid JSON.
-- The FIRST parameter MUST be a "type" string which is neither null or empty.
+- The first member MUST be a "type" string which MUST NOT be null or empty.
 - The entire message MUST be less than [65KiB](http://en.wikipedia.org/wiki/Kibibyte).

 ## Reserved SimpleQ Message Types